Sanghren/avalanche-hardhat-fork-tutorial/README.md

 linking all this
   together.
 Doable but it'll require some time to set up all this properly.

-So, what if I told you that we could avoid all those steps above and jump directly to the step where you test the relevant function of your contract.
+So, what if I told you that we could avoid all of this and jump directly to the step where you create tests for your smart contracts.

 That's where 'Hardhat fork' is coming in handy.